 If the tide is low you can see the handsome delta patterns in the fine muds of the beach, patterns that delight the physicist.
 Look carefully at the holes and tracks and trails made by shellfish and marine worms.
-Biologists' delight.
-The biomass and species diversity of organisms under this mud here exceeds that of the organisms on its surface.
+Biologist Dr. Robert Knowlton tells us that the biomass and species diversity of organisms under this mud here exceeds that of the organisms on its surface.
 In this "invisible world", the tracks and holes reveal the preferred zones where the various mollusks and marine worms live.